premiering/tokei-skap/archive/README.md

+# ❗ All info below was from when the API was stopped.
+It is now back online!

 # tokei-skap Archive
 The tokei bot was stopped on 7/24/2024.
 In this folder is an sqlite stats.db file containing all of the tracked player data since 5/12/2024.